Irene Applebaum Buchine brings the challenges of childhood depression into the light through her own personal experience and thoughtful reflection.

-Irene Applebaum Buchine has a Master’s in Education and worked in early childhood settings for more than a decade.
+Irene holds a Master’s in Education and worked in early childhood settings for more than a decade.
 Her interest in art and communication led her to start a successful design and marketing studio.
-Irene began writing memoir in 2006 and soon after she returned to her love of illustration.
+In 2006, Irene began writing memoir and returned to her love of illustration, sparking the creation of Celia and the Little Boy.

 Irene lives in New Hampshire with her husband, Herb, and their dog, Woody.
 She has one son, three stepchildren, and a growing brood.